ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 =========================================================================DIV80==
 Purpose

-This utility will run SQL statements on a database and display the results in a text file.
+This utility will run SQL statements and script files on a database and display the results in a text file.

 This utility is meant to help the novice SQL user get the task done.
 It attempts to eliminate most of the complications found using more sophisticated off the shelf SQLite manager software.

+The ability to run SQL script files can be used by even advanced users to run database maintenance scripts which give predictable results and don't need to show output.

 =========================================================================DIV80==